UNITY Biotechnology to Host Program Update on BEHOLD, the Phase 2 Clinical Trial of UBX1325 in Patients with Diabetic Macular Edema

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., April 23, 2023 (GLOBE NEWSWIRE) -- UNITY Biotechnology, Inc. (“UNITY”) [NASDAQ: UBX], a biotechnology company developing therapeutics to slow, halt, or reverse diseases of aging, today announced that it will host a program update to discuss its lead program in UBX1325 on Monday, April 24, 2023 at 5:00 a.m.
+SOUTH SAN FRANCISCO, Calif., April 23, 2023 (GLOBE NEWSWIRE) -- UNITY Biotechnology, Inc. ("UNITY") UBX, a biotechnology company developing therapeutics to slow, halt, or reverse diseases of aging, today announced that it will host a program update to discuss its lead program in UBX1325 on Monday, April 24, 2023 at 5:00 a.m.
 ET/8:00 a.m.
 ET, with retinal expert and senior clinical advisor Robert B. Bhisitkul, M.D., Ph.D., of University of California San Francisco School of Medicine.

 The live webcast can be accessed in the "Investors and Media" section of our website, www.unitybiotechnology.com, under "Events & Presentations" or by clicking here.
 A replay will be available two hours after the completion of the call and can be accessed in the "Investors & Media" section of our website, under "Events and Presentations."